ll79/AI_CRYPTO_STARTUP/ABOUT.md

 ## 🔥 Let's Create the Future Together!

 If you're ambitious and ready to invest your efforts in creating a revolutionary project where your ideas and work will be rewarded, then this section is for you!

+**Ready to join?**
+1. Read our [Contribution Guidelines](/community/CONTRIBUTION_GUIDELINES.md) to learn how to become part of our team
+2. Check out our [NFT Rewards System](/community/rewards/NFT_REWARDS_SYSTEM.md) to understand how your contributions will be valued
-Join our chat and channels to stay updated with all news, social media links, project updates, payments, and have access to our resources.
+3. Join our [Telegram community](https://t.me/AI_CRYPTO_STARTUP) to stay updated with all news, project updates, and connect with other contributors

+Together, we'll build something extraordinary while earning fair rewards for our contributions! 🚀🤖💎

 ---